okta/okta.github.io/_source/_use_cases/hooks/template/hook-objects-reference-template.md

 ### error

-Indicate any errors that have been defined for use and how they affect the process flow.
+(Indicate any errors that have been defined for use and how they affect the process flow.)

+(Describe anything that will be done with the text in `error.errorSummary` or `errror.errorCauses.errorSummar`: E.g, will it be displayed to the end-user?)

 When you return an error object, it should have the following structure: